aimpowered/aimpowered.github.io/_posts/2021-03-28-speech_rec_for_fluency_disorder.md

 </audio>

 You can hear lots of uh's and um's in my speech.
-While I have been work towards accepting my speech pattern and rolling with it, it does cause some inconvenience in my life.
+While I have been work towards accepting my speech pattern and stuttering openly, it does cause some inconvenience in my life.
 For example:

-- Speech-based AI interfaces have trouble understanding me;
+- Voice controlled systems have trouble understanding me;
 - When there is a time limit, I can not fit as much content during my time slot as others do;
-- People are often confused and distracted by my atypical speech pattern thus pay less attention to what I say;
+- People often seem confused or distracted by the way I talk thus pay less attention to what I was talking about;
-- It is very hard for me to leave voicemail...
+- It is very hard for me to leave voicemail;
+- ...

-## ASR on Atypical Speech
+## ASR on My Speech

 I tried out a few different Automatic Speech Recognition (ASR) models to transcribe what I was saying on the audio clip above.